 A global poll has uncovered that almost 85% people are unhappy with their jobs.
 To be quite frank, these numbers do not come as a surprise to me.
 Let’s face it- we all are or have been in jobs we don’t love but have to stay put either because of our responsibilities or to avoid career gaps.
 However, there is a difference between a job that you don’t love vs a job that is killing you and making you mentally or physically ill.
 A lot of us usually try to push through this situation because we have been conditioned that our jobs are supposed to be horrible, but we must raise an alarm when it starts sucking the life out of us and starts affecting our mental health.
 Let’s understand the signs that prove that your job is killing you.

 This doesn’t mean you simply have to quit your job.
 Infact, most of us do not have the luxury to quit the jobs we hate but being aware of how our work is conditioning our thoughts and affecting our mental and physical health is a form of self care that everyone must follow.
 One can only take corrective actions when they’re aware of potential problems and bringing in that awareness which is the sole purpose of this post.

-1. Feeling jittery in the morning
+1. Feeling nervous in the morning

-If you wake up feeling dreadful at the thought of going to work, you probably hate your job more than you realise.
+If you wake up feeling dreadful at the thought of going to work, you probably hate your job more than you realize.
 Waking up and going to work is not the most exciting thing for most people, but if you wake up freaking out right after your alarm goes off you really need to re-think what exactly is bothering you at work so much.

-2. Not happy with your performance
+2. Being unhappy with your performance

 Missing deadlines, getting harsher feedback from your boss or not being proud or happy about anything you’re working on- if you’re facing any of these issues, chances are you’re not living up to your own potential at work.
 You need to understand the reason behind the drop in your performance whether it is due to lack of guidance, too much work load or general exhaustion due to the dislike for your job.
 The latter may be a result of multiple variables that maybe difficult to solve for.